cyrozap/rv51/README.md

 list of supported instructions can be found in [Instruction Support][isa-support].

-Interrupts are not yet supported, nor is the rest of machine-mode (M-mode).
-Because of this, instead of raising an illegal instruction exception, an illegal instruction will either put rv51 into an infinite loop or execute undefined behavior.
+Traps (interrupts and exceptions) are partially supported.
+Deliberate synchronous exceptions (e.g., EBREAK and ECALL) are confirmed to work, and asynchronous interrupts appear to work in simple cases, but other exceptions have not yet been implemented.
+For example, because the illegal instruction exception has not been implemented, illegal instructions will either put rv51 into an infinite loop or execute undefined behavior.
 For this reason, please be sure your RISC-V code doesn't try to execute any instructions that are unsupported by rv51.

 ## What's the license?